 Michoacán's Lake Patzcuaro

 If you’ve been to Mexico before and want a deep and meaningful dive into a destination centered around local, you’ll want to explore Michoacan.
 It is, in fact, our pick for Day Of The Dead 2020 celebrations!
-If you join us on our boutique group trip to Morelia during Día De Muertos in 2020 you'll dive into the local culture, traditions, and heritage as we head from the city of Morelia to the town of Pátzcuaro.
+If you head to Michoacan for Day Of The Dead, you'll dive into the local culture, traditions, and heritage as we head from the city of Morelia to the town of Pátzcuaro.
 Less traveled and 100% worth getting to know, traditions on the mythical Lake Patzcuaro shows its historic roots and is a place where Día De Muertos traditions are alive and well.

 - Join the Salt & Wind Facebook Group for food and travel advice